Last Updated on October 11, 2022 by DMEditor

 - Omnisend offers a free plan, whereas Constant Contact doesn’t

-- Ominisend offers a 14-day free trial, where Constant Contact’s free trial spans 60 days.
+- Ominisend offers free options for their paid tiers, whereas Constant Contact’s free trial spans 60 days.

 - Omnisend has around 61 integrations, whereas Constant Contact lists over 350 integrations in its app store.

 - Omnisend offers 24/7 customer support via in-app chat or email, whereas Constant Contact can only be contacted from 9 am – 8 pm, Monday to Friday.
 However, unlike Omnisend, they offer phone support.

 - Omnisend focuses more on multi-channel marketing for businesses with a broader reach, whereas Constant Contact is more suited to those concentrating on just a few channels or newsletter marketing.